 Concatenate: This is ticked by default.
 This will combine all extracts for a fetched time range instead of creating separate extracts per day.

-By default, a bundle stream will not be able to access data from streams which reside in a parent organisation.
-However, if this is needed, the relevant datastreams can be made available through the Share with Children option.
+By default, a bundle stream will not be able to access data from streams which reside in a parent Workspace.
+However, if this is needed, the relevant Datastreams can be made available through the Share with Children option.

-3. The stream is now available for its child organisations
+- The Datastream is now available for its child Workspaces.